 Mortgage repossession solicitors act on behalf of borrowers not only to defend legal proceedings for repossession but in many cases they also claim or include a counter claim for damages in the civil court against lenders which includes banks, building societies and other financial institutions when there has been unfairness or negligence either in the initial agreement or the subsequent payment of interest, fees or capital repayments.
-Claims by mortgage repossession solicitors may include :-
+Legal action by mortgage repossession solicitors may include claims for :-

 When a borrower takes out a mortgage with a lender following acceptance of a mortgage offer, the lender is in a dominant position and the borrower often simply trusts the lender to ensure that the mathematical calculation of the payments due is accurately calculated however either by accident or design this situation often does not prevail and the borrower may find themselves in the position of paying substantially more to the lender than the agreement provides.
 Interestingly it is indeed very rare for the lender to undercharge!

 A large number of lenders have, in the recent past incorrectly calculated interest repayments due on mortgages which, upon discovery has resulted in large claims for compensation against the lender , paid out in due course to the borrower however this situation often does not become clear until after mortgage repossession due to arrears, with the borrower often losing their home due to the lenders negligence if in fact no arrears actually existed and the foreclosure proceedings are due to inaccuracy calculated interest.
 If the following circumstances apply, mortgage repossession solicitors may be entitled to make a claim on your behalf :-